-It should be outlined that much less attention is paid to the studies of the power tension parameters during gear grinding than to the studies of the heat tension parameters and the search for ways to reduce the cutting temperature [11-13].
-This is since gear grinding needs increased contact area of the wheel with the workpiece and it features increased cutting temperature.
-As a result, thermal damage and microcracks formation tend to increase in number on the machined surfaces, reducing the quality of machining.
+It should be outlined that much less attention is paid to the studies of the power tension parameters when gear grinding than to the studies of the heat tension parameters and the search for ways to reduce the cutting temperature [11 - 13].
+This is due to the fact that gear grinding needs increased contact area of the wheel with the workpiece and it features increased cutting temperature.
+As a result, thermal damage and microcracks formation tends to increase in number on the machined surfaces, reducing the quality of machining.

-3 Research Methodology
+3. Research methodology

 The analysis of literature showed no analytical ratio for determining the accuracy parameters of gear grinding connected to the occurrence of elastic displacements in the technological system.
-Thus, the distinctive features of the formation of machining errors are not substantiated theoretically during gear grinding using the profile copy and milling methods.
-This does not allow to reveal the potential technological capabilities of these gear grinding methods and theoretically determine the optimal machining conditions that provide a significant increase in accuracy and productivity.
-Therefore, our task is to mathematically describe the patterns of elastic displacements formation that occurs in the technological system during gear grinding using the profile copy and milling methods.
-It is necessary to establish the analytical relationship between the magnitude of the elastic displacement and the main processing time, and determine the most productive gear grinding method, taking into account the limitations on processing accuracy further.
-Also, there is a need to justify the optimal processing conditions on this basis, including the parameters of the grinding mode and the number of passes of the wheel.
-In this case, the processing accuracy is determined by the amount of elastic displacement: when it is smaller, then the processing accuracy is higher.
+Thus, the distinctive features of machining errors formation are not substantiated theoretically when gear grinding by the profile copy and milling methods.
+This does not allow revealing the potential technological capabilities of these gear grinding methods and determine theoretically the optimal machining conditions that provide a significant increase in accuracy and productivity.
+Therefore, our task is to describe mathematically the patterns of elastic displacements formation that occur in the technological system when gear grinding using the profile copy and milling methods.
+It is necessary to establish the analytical relationship between the magnitude of the elastic displacement and the main processing time and determine the most productive gear grinding method, taking into account limitations on processing accuracy further.
+Also there is a need to justify the optimal processing conditions on this basis, including the parameters of the grinding mode and the number of passes of the wheel.
+In this case, the processing accuracy is determined by the amount of elastic displacement: when it is smaller then the processing accuracy is higher.

 In work [14], a theoretical approach to optimizing gear grinding parameters by the profile copy method was proposed.
 Based on it, the optimal machining route is determined, consisting of 4 wheel passes when removing stock P = 0.4 mm per side.
 The first pass is supposed to remove the main part of the stock (0.37 mm), and subsequent passes remove 0.01 mm per each pass.
 It was found out experimentally that such a route provides high machining productivity, but reduces machining accuracy.
-This takes place because with each subsequent wheel pass, due to a decrease in elastic displacements, the width of the space between the machined teeth increases, exceeding the permissible value.
-The gear space is broken down, which reduces machining accuracy.
+This takes place because with each subsequent wheel pass due to a decrease in elastic displacements, the width of the space between the machined teeth increases, exceeding the permissible value.
+In fact, the gear space is broken down that reduces machining accuracy.
 Under these conditions, the resulting machining errors can be eliminated by feeding the grinding wheel after each pass to the appropriate value.